Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

-We can employ the Gini function \cite{Kim2009,gini} to have a quantifiable metric to gauge the income social mixing in the neighborhood.
-The Gini coefficient (Eq. \ref{gini} in the Methods section) ranges between 0 (implying perfect mixing) and 1 (indicating complete segregation), serving as a quantifiable reflection of our observations in the ternary plot.
-The distributions positioned below each triangle in Fig.~\ref{fig:ternary}.\textbf{B} emphasize the contrasting behaviors of the three ALA clusters.
+We can employ the Gini function~\cite{gini} to have a quantifiable metric to gauge the income social mixing in the neighbourhood.
+The Gini coefficient (Eq.~\ref{gini} in the Methods section) ranges between 0 (implying perfect mixing) and 1 (indicating complete segregation), serving as a quantifiable reflection of our observations in the ternary plot.
+The distributions positioned below each triangle in Fig.~\ref{fig:ternary}.\textbf{B} emphasise the contrasting behaviours of the three ALA clusters.
 While the low ALA cluster invariably exhibits pronounced segregation in all temporal situations, the other two clusters display greater inclusivity.
-Having analyzed the behavior of the three income groups using fixed time windows, our focus now shifts to the temporal evolution of the neighborhood through the Gini index.
-This dynamic lens offers a more granular insight into income-based social interactions and observing how segregation ebbs and flows throughout the day, enhances our comprehension of day-long shifts in income segregation.
-The locations of home and work exhibit a constancy over time (as depicted in the Supplementary Figures S\ref{fig:home}, S\ref{fig:work}).
-Thus, we direct our focus toward analyzing the dynamics of third places.
+Having analysed the behaviour of the three income groups using fixed time windows, our focus now shifts to the temporal evolution of the neighbourhood through the Gini index.
+This dynamic lens offers a more granular insight into income-based social interactions, and observing how segregation ebbs and flows throughout the day enhances our comprehension of day-long shifts in income segregation.
+The locations of home and work exhibit a constancy over time (as depicted in the Supplementary Figure S\ref{fig:home}, S~\ref{fig:work}).
+Thus, we direct our focus toward analysing the dynamics of third places, extending our analysis across the entire week, examining data over 48-hour periods, weekdays and weekends.
 This analysis is illustrated in the two-level map (Fig.~\ref{fig:ternary}.\textbf{C)}, where we observe the distribution of segregation within the city (below) and identify the most inclusive hexagons (above) with the presence of all clusters.
 This heterogeneity suggests a more complex underlying division of hexagons, different from the one done with the ALA metrics.